ruyisdk/support-matrix/Megrez/RockOS/README.md

 5. You're good to go.

+> [!NOTE]
+> Although U-Boot also supports `fastboot udp` to flash via network, but this would be much slower.
+> Flashing via network is generally not recommended, unless you're doing it remotely and cannot flip the switch.

 #### Flash to SSD or microSD

 Just use `etcher` or `dd` to write the sdcard image into SSD or microSD.